 Adjacent properties to the west are owned by the State of Washington (managed by the DNR) and individual private landowners.
-The DNR managed land primarily consists of well stocked, even-aged, Douglas-fir forests that are approximately 40 years old, with the exception of an approximate 80-acre area abutting the north portion of the west line that was recently harvested (clear cut with scattered pockets of standing timber) and replanted.
-There are four small parcels, owned by individual private parties, that abut the southern portion of the west line.
-The parcels are rural residential properties, some of which appear to be practicing small woodland management as evident by some selective harvesting of merchantable timber.
+The DNR managed land primarily consists of well stocked, even-aged, Douglas-fir forests that are approximately 40 years old, with the exception of an approximate 80-acre area abutting the north portion of the west line that was recently harvested (clearcut with scattered pockets of standing timber) and replanted.
+There are four small parcels, owned by individual private parties, that abut the southern portion of the westerly line.
+These parcels are rural residential properties, some of which appear to be practicing small woodland management as evidenced by some selective harvesting of merchantable timber.